helm/helm-mapkubeapis/README.md

 - Helm client with `mapkubeapis` plugin installed on the same system
 - Access to the cluster(s) that Helm manages.
 This access is similar to `kubectl` access using [kubeconfig files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
   The `--kubeconfig`, `--kube-context` and `--namespace` flags can be used to set the kubeconfig path, kube context and namespace context to override the environment configuration.
+- If you try and upgrade a release with unsupported APIs then the upgrade will fail.
+This is ok in Helm v3 as it will not generate a failed release for Helm.
+However, Helm v2 does produce a failed release.
+This needs to be removed before running the plugin on the release.
+The command to remove the failed release version is: `kubectl delete configmap/secret <release_name>.v<failed_version_number> --namespace <tiller_namespace>`

 ## Install